benblazak/ergodox-firmware/references.md

   by Chris Kuethe
   Goes over a bunch of stuff pretty generally.
-Useful to me because it was talking about exactly what I was trying to do (e.g. program the thing directly instead of messing around with gratuitous libraries)
+Useful to me because it was talking about exactly what I was trying to do (e.g. program the thing directly instead of messing around with gratuitous libraries).

 * [Optimisations of AVR programs using avr-gcc] (http://www.tty1.net/blog/2008-04-29-avr-gcc-optimisations_en.html)